 What has stood out to you as a fundamental part of your Simpson Experience?

-In my Simpson Experience, I’m thankful the EW&G program has allowed me to pursue my undergraduate degree while working full-time.
+In my Simpson Experience, I’m thankful the Continuing & Graduate Program has allowed me to pursue my undergraduate degree while working full-time.
 The professors and staff are flexible and reliable and available to fit our busy schedules.

 What do you plan to do once you graduate?